EXPERIENCED TENNESSEE CHILD SUPPORT ATTORNEYS

-In Tennessee, both parents are required to financially provide for their children.
+In Tennessee, both parents are required to provide financially for their children.
 When that does not happen, the children suffer.
 In order to provide a uniform method for determining child support obligations and responsibilities, Tennessee has developed a set of rules used by all courts in Tennessee to set child support.
-The current Tennessee Child Support Guidelines were originally developed in 1989 and have been revised several times since.
-The most recent version of the Guidelines went into effect in 2006 and utilize an income shares model to determine child support.
+The current Tennessee Child Support Guidelines were initially developed in 1989 and have been revised several times.
+The most recent version of the Guidelines went into effect in 2006 and utilized an income shares model to determine child support.

 How is Child Support Calculated?

 Under the Tennessee Child Support Guidelines, the court totals the incomes of both parents and then determines the relative percentage of each parent’s gross income to that total.
 The court then adjusts each parent’s gross income to account for other children for whom each parent is also responsible, and arrives at a figure referred to as the basic child support obligation (BCSO).

 Next, the number of days the children spend with each parent is factored in to arrive at the adjusted basic child support obligation.
 Finally, health insurance and daycare expenses are factored in to arrive at the adjusted support obligation.
 The adjusted support obligation becomes the presumptive amount of child support to be set by the court.

 Finally, the court will apply any deviations if the court finds the application of the guidelines would be unjust or improper and such a deviation is in the best interest of the minor children.
 After all of these items are factored in, the court arrives at a final child support amount, referred to as the Final Child Support Order (FCSO).

 The Tennessee Child Support Guidelines provide a comprehensive list of income sources for inclusion in the gross income figure of each parent for child support purposes.
 Some of the more common income sources are Wages, Salaries, Bonuses, Commissions, and Pension and Retirement Benefits.